optuna/optuna/docs/source/faq.rst

     study = optuna.create_study(study_name='foo_study', storage='sqlite://example.db')
     study.optimize(objective)  # The state of `study` will be persisted to the local SQLite file

-Please see :doc:`tutorial/rdb` for more details.
+Please see :ref:`rdb` for more details.